MicrosoftDocs/dynamics365smb-docs/business-central/design-details-internal-warehouse-flows.md

 ### Flows for project management in a basic warehouse configuration

-Use **Inventory Pick** documents to pick job components in the flow to project management.
+Use **Inventory Pick** documents to pick project components in the flow to project management.

 For a location that uses bins, the **To-Job Bin Code** field on the location defines the default flows to project management.